Ponjimon/jquery-hashtags/README.md

 http://lookapanda.github.io/jquery-hashtags/

 ## Integrating with your Application

-Simply include the following files in your HTML and you are good to go.
+Include the following files in your HTML and you are good to go.

 ```html
  <link href="css/jquery.hashtags.css" rel="stylesheet">